Loudbooks/ReportBook/README.md

 ```bash
 curl -O https://raw.githubusercontent.com/Loudbooks/ReportBook/master/macos-run.sh ; sh ./macos-run.sh
 ```
-2. Press `Enter` to agree to the terms listed in the console.
-3. Enter your username, this should be something that would be recognizable from the platform this log was requested from, such as your Discord username.
+2. Type in your preferred username and select `Continue`.
-4. When the program has finished, it will provide you with a link to the log.
-Share this link with the person who requested it.
+3. When the program has finished, select `Upload to PasteBook` at the bottom.

-*All private information is automatically blocked from the output.
-Feel free to review the log before sharing it.*
+4. Copy this link and give it to whoever requested the log.